BoilerMake/backend/readme.md

-#BoilerMake Website [backend]
+# BoilerMake Website [backend]

-##Info
+## Info
-This API is currently being actively developed for use in BoilerMake 4, ~October 2016.
-If you are interested in using some/all of the components with your hackathon, please email dev@boilermake.org.
-We are planning on releasing a complete stable beta by the begining of May. [featureset + more information here!](http://2016.boilermake.org/about)
+This API is currently being actively developed for use in BoilerMake V. If you are interested in using some/all of the components with your hackathon, please email dev@boilermake.org. [featureset + more information here!](http://2016.boilermake.org/about)

 ### Prerequisites
 * Have PHP, MySQL, and Composer installed.